 The nature of remote work can present challenges – especially when working with a team that's distributed across different time zones.
 How will they handle a problem when their team is offline?
 Ask for an example of a time when they were presented with a challenge and had to adapt their work process or way of thinking to handle the situation.

-Hiring remote team members can be challenging, but with the right approach, you can expand your talent pool and find the right candidates to fill your positions.
+Hiring remote team members can be challenging - especially during the age of hybrid work - but with the right approach, you can expand your talent pool and find the right candidates to fill your positions.
 To learn more, read about how to ask a manager to start working remotely.